 The other choice is to use a debit card to get cash.
 There are a few travel-friendly debit cards for you to compare.
 Some debit cards waive international transaction fees, such as ATM fees and currency conversion fees.
 Checking accounts are free to open and won’t cost you anything unless you use the card.

 There are many ways you can take your money to Cambodia, but the most valuable option will depend on your financial situation, spending habits and travel plans.

 Credit cards are accepted in larger restaurants and hotels, and you’ll likely have to show ID to use them.
-Find yourself a credit card that waives foreign transaction fees.
+Find yourself a travel credit card that waives foreign transaction fees, such as the Capital One Venture Rewards Credit Card.
 Carrying a credit card gives you the added benefit of travel insurance and discounts, depending on your provider.
 For added savings, take advantage of the interest-free period by paying your balance in full each month.

 Cards that offer travel perks and waive fees often charge an annual fee, so make sure the fee is worth it before you bring it along on your travels.
 If you’re ever in a jam, credit cards also offer cash advances, though we don’t recommend it.
 You’ll pay high fees and interest rates apply the moment you get your money.

 Narrow down top travel credit cards by welcome offers, rewards and annual fees to find the best for your budget and financial goals.
 Select Compare for up to four products to see their benefits side by side.